jsharkey13/iphone_message_parser/README.md

 #### Running the Code

 __*Before any code can be run:*__ Lines 21 and 22 in `ios_parser.py` will need to be updated to the name and mobile number of the owner of the database being parsed.
-The code will attempt to open `sms.py` by default.
+The code will attempt to open `sms.db` by default.

 Run "`python sms.py [optional_filename]`" with the `sms.db` or `[sms_db_hashed_name]` file in the same directory to export to CSV.
 This sample code can easily be adapted.